What to do if you’ve been declined life insurance in the past

 You could have been refused cover for several reasons which are unfortunately quite common.
-Most life insurance applications are declined because of medical conditions, occupation, or dangerous activities.
+Most life insurance applications are declined because of medical conditions, occupations, or dangerous activities.

 If you’ve applied for cover in the past and your application was refused, then it might be because of:

-- Insurance advisor might not have the expertise and the skills to find an appropriate or suitable insurer
+- Insurance advisors might not have the expertise and the skills to find an appropriate or suitable insurer

 - Insurance providers have different underwriting philosophies so some may decline cover where others could accept.
-Your adviser should be able to identify which insurers are best for each situation and person circumstances
+Your adviser should be able to identify which insurers are best for each situation and personal circumstances

 - Medical disclosures might be incorrect or inaccurate so it might be that there was a simple error with submitting your application

 - Medical evidence may be requested in some instances which can expose additional elements that can cause concern.
 It’s important to know what might be on your medical report before applying for cover

 - The timing could be wrong so you might have applied when your medical readings were high or not as well controlled.
 If you’ve made changes to your lifestyle or treatment which has improved your condition then things will have changed

 - Smoking is sometimes a red flag with life insurance and especially with certain medical conditions, such as diabetes, cardiovascular, and lung disorders.
 If you quit smoking more than 12 months ago then definitely try again

 - Underwriting changes could mean that cover that wasn’t available before has now become available.
 Underwriting philosophies can and do change so you should keep checking just in case this happens